Niharika-Ravela/Niharika-Ravela/README.md

 ## Hi there 👋 Niharika here...

-- 🔭 I’m currently working on  - building a scalable, hardware agnostic Artificial Intelligence / Computer Vision platform for high frequency tracking of shelf inventory for Walmart.
+- 🔭 I’m currently working on  - building .
 I have more than 2 years of academic and professional experience in data science and analytics.
 With a recent MS Data Science graduate (CGPA 3.83) from University of North Texas.
 I am extremely excited about working on Data Problems.
 When I'm not working or reading, I like to spend my hours painting, crafts, cooking and on data science projects.

 - 🌱 I’m currently learning ...